apache/bookkeeper/site/bps/BP-44-run-without-journal.md

 7. L1 sends a fencing message to all bookies in the ensemble.
 8. The fencing message succeeds in arriving at B1 & B2 and is acknowledged by both.
 The message to B3 is lost.
 9. C2 sees that at least one bookie in each possible ack quorum has acknowledged the fencing message (EC threshold reached), so continues with the read/write phase of recovery, finding that E1 is the last entry of the ledger, and committing the endpoint of the ledger in the ZK.
-10. B2 crashes and boots again with all disks cleared or unflushed operations lost.
+10. B2 crashes and boots again with all unflushed operations lost.
 11. C1 wakes up and writes entry E2 to all bookies.
 B2 & B3 acknowledge positively, so C1 considers E2 as persisted.
 B1 rejects the message as the ledger is fenced, but since ack quorum is 2, B2 & B3 are enough to consider the entry written.

 ### Scenario 2 - Recovery Truncates Previously Acknowledged Entries

 1. C1 adds E0 to B1, B2, B3
 2. B1 and B3 confirms.
-W1 confirms the write to its client.
+C1 confirms the write to its client.
 3. C2 starts recovery
 4. B2 fails to respond.
-W1 tries to change ensemble but gets a metadata version conflict.
+C1 tries to change ensemble but gets a metadata version conflict.
 5. B1 crashes and restarts, has lost E0 (undetected)
 6. C2 fences the ledger on B1, B2, B3
 7. C2 sends Read E0 to B1, B2, B3
 8. B1 responds with NoSuchEntry
 9. B2 responds with NoSuchEntry
 10. QC negative response threshold reached.
-W2 closes the ledger as empty.
+C2 closes the ledger as empty.
 Losing E0.

-The problem is that a bookie can:
+The problem is that without the journal (and syncing to entry log files before acknowledgement) a bookie can:
 - lose the fenced status of a previously existing ledger
 - respond with an explicit negative even though it had previously seen an entry.

-Undetected data loss could occur in the following ways:
+Undetected data loss could occur when running without the journal.
-- Running without the journal.
 Bookie crashes and loses most recent entries and fence statuses that had not yet been written and synced to disk.
-- Bookie is restarted with one or more disks empty - through some kind of automation error.

-The first case is the main subject of this proposal as it is not covered by any existing mechanisms.
-The second case is already protected against by the use of cookies.

 ### A note on cookies